Navigating the Website

 Using the Search Prompt

-By default, the system will search the archives using the following from the prompt on the main screen:
+The system will search the archives using the following:

 - Band/Artist Name